ashutosh60/FraudCallsDetection/README.md

 # Real Time Fraud Detection

 ## Project Statement
-Detect fraudulent mobile-phone calls in telecommunications scenario.
+Detection of fraudulent mobile-phone calls in telecommunications scenario.

 ## Project Description
 This project has been built using Microsoft Azure Portal.
 This scenario covers the back-end components of a real-time analytics pipeline.
 Data flows through the scenario as follows: